mstelles/ex294/README.md

 ```

 #### 21. Create the ```packages.yaml``` playbook to install:
-  - Set "hosts: all" in the play book as the selection should be made based on contitions.
+  - Set "hosts: all" in the playbook as the selection should be made based on contitions.
   - httpd-manual on webservers.
   - mariadb-test on prod nodes.